 Players who have not lost their Rookie eligibility will be updated as minor leaguers in March.
 They will not be updated at the end of the season.

 As previously announced, at the end of our season players who played in MLB will be updated to OOTP 20’s end of season live ratings.
 Any player who played in MLB and doesn’t exist in our player pool will also be added.

-OOTP 19 has a feature whereby players can get updated during the season based on their real currently.
+OOTP 19 has a feature whereby MLB players get updated during the season based on their real-life play.
 Currently this feature only works with MLB leagues started during the current season.
-I’ve requested that they make the feature available for leagues like ours.
+I’ve requested they make the feature available for leagues like ours.
 Based on your feedback, if the feature is added to OOTP 21, we will all move to the new game in March and use this update feature starting at the end of April.